brainchest/brainchest-web/v3_access.md

 #### When will the final version of Time Stamp v3 be available?

 Short answer: When it's ready.
 Probably some time in 2016.

+#### Does the Beta have Bugs?

+Allthough I tested Time Stamp a lot and have >200 Unit Tests (increasing), it certainly has.
+After all it is a Beta :)

 #### Why is it not available on Windows 10 (Phone) yet?